-This strategy has helped foster 397 project "wins" generating capital investment commitments of nearly \$923 million and job creation commitments of 3,992 jobs since 2003.
+This strategy has helped foster 415 project "wins" generating capital investment commitments of nearly \$977 million and job creation commitments of 4,171jobs since 2003.
 The Genesee County Economic Development Center (GCEDC) also remains active in economic development and marketing programs, including business retention and expansion programs and business attraction programs.
 The GCEDC also continues to support small business, start-ups, and incubators within the county including the recent completion of the Upstate MedTech Centre, a 43,000 square foot facility located across the street from Genesee Community College.
 GCEDC continues to market the space available at the Centre and the shovel-ready acreage available at the Upstate Med & Tech Park as a life-cycle solution for young entrepreneurial firms as they develop in the community.
+In 2016 the GCEDC completed the construction of the Innovation